xianghui/javascript101/content/lessons/1-5-objects.md

 ![](images/obj1.png)

-Notice that, since each object has its own own isolated copy of properties, this might consume unnecessary memory if multiple objects should have the same definition.
+Notice that since each object has its own own isolated copy of properties, this might consume unnecessary memory if multiple objects should have the "same" copy of the definition.

 ```javascript
 function Shape() {}